hashicorp/terraform-provider-aws/website/docs/r/launch_template.html.markdown

       * hdd - hard disk drive
       * ssd - solid state drive
     ```
+* `max_spot_price_as_percentage_of_optimal_on_demand_price` - (Optional) The price protection threshold for Spot Instances.
+This is the maximum you’ll pay for a Spot Instance, expressed as a percentage higher than the cheapest M, C, or R instance type with your specified attributes.
+When Amazon EC2 Auto Scaling selects instance types with your attributes, we will exclude instance types whose price is higher than your threshold.
+The parameter accepts an integer, which Amazon EC2 Auto Scaling interprets as a percentage.
+To turn off price protection, specify a high value, such as 999999.
+Default is 100.
 * `memory_gib_per_vcpu` - (Optional) Block describing the minimum and maximum amount of memory (GiB) per vCPU.
 Default is no minimum or maximum.
     * `min` - (Optional) Minimum.
 May be a decimal number, e.g. `0.5`.
     * `max` - (Optional) Maximum.
 May be a decimal number, e.g. `0.5`.